alexander-pick/shannon_modem_loader/README.md

 # Simple Shannon Baseband Loader for IDA Pro

-This is a simple firmware loader plugin to load Samsung Exynos "Shannon" modem images in [IDA Pro](https://hex-rays.com/ida-pro/).
+This is a simple firmware loader plugin to load Samsung Exynos "Shannon" modem images in [IDA Pro](https://hex-rays.com/ida-pro/ or [IDA Home ARM](https://hex-rays.com/ida-home/)).
 This loader is designed to perform the most important taks to load a Shannon image, furthermore it should be easy to understand and customize.

 The loader should work with most Samsung Exynos modem images containing a TOC header including crash dumps.
 Compatible images can be found e.g. in updates for Exynos based phones.
 The typical file name is `modem.bin`.
 Sometimes the images are compressed using lz4.
 Uncompress them before loading, using lz4 utility present on most Linux distros.